Non-comoving Cold Dark Matter in a $\Lambda$CDM background: An exact solution with dust and energy flux

-where we notice that $X$ has the form of a monopole with two independent superposed dipoles $A(w,r,\phi)$ and $B(w,r,\phi)$, becoming only a single dipole $A(w,r,\phi)$ in the perfect fluid subcase ($Q=0$).
-The main advantage of cylindrical coordinates is dealing with a bounded coordinate $0\leq\phi\leq 2\pi$ and the fact that they mark in a simple way the class of privileged observers along the curve $r=0$ parametrized by $w$ (or $x=y=0$) that is a geodesic and an integral curve of a Killing vector of the rest frames.
+where we notice that $X$ has the form of a monopole with two independent superposed dipoles $A(w,r,\phi)$ and $B(w,r,\phi)$, becoming only a single dipole $A(w,r,\phi)$ in the perfect fluid subcase ($q_a=0$ and thus $Q=0$).

+The main advantage of cylindrical coordinates is dealing with a bounded coordinate $0\leq\phi\leq 2\pi$ and the fact that they mark in a simple way the class of privileged observers along the curve $r=0$ ($t,\,w$ constant) parametrized by $w$ (or $x=y=0$) that is a geodesic and an integral curve of a Killing vector of the rest frames.
 Axial symmetry follows by the restriction $\alpha_2=\alpha_1=\beta_1 =\beta_2=0$ in (\ref{eq:eqA})--(\ref{eq:eqB}) so that $X$ becomes independent of $\phi$.

 The functions $S(t)$ and $F(t,w)$ are found by solving the differential equations